-Create a Custom Property Based on an Extension Data Property on page 47
+Create a Custom Property Based on an Extension Data Property

 You can create custom properties to add more information to vSphere objects.
 Custom properties based on extension data properties correspond directly to the property of the corresponding .NET view object.